Ferdi0412/traffic-signal-control/AI Declaration.md

 of the submitted work

 I (Lam Kai Yi) used Microsoft Copilot for the printing of configuration, summary text and top 5 most frequent actions in VSCode.
 It was also used for the logging traffic-related metrics such throuhgput and waiting times into wandb, and creating the GIFs necessary to visualise my agent performance during training.

+I (Ferdinand Tonby-Strandborg) used Claude AI to support the GIF generation for visualization, for debugging errors with SUMO's TraCI library, and for modifying the .net.xml files.
+I am responsible for the content and quality of submitted work.